anathan90/aws-ec2-python/README.md

 * key_name

 #### Example 1
 In this example we will launch an EC2 istance, inspect all running and pending instances, and terminate it manually.
+We assume that all variables listed above have been specified.
 ```
 >>> import aws
 >>> import boto.ec2